 (1) This number does not include shares remaining available for future issuance under the 2009 Long-term Equity Incentive Plan, which was approved by the Corporation's shareholders at the 2009 annual meeting.
-The aggregate number of shares that are available for grants under that Plan in any calendar year is equal to the sum of: (a) 1 percent of the number of common shares of the Corporation outstanding as of the last day of the preceding calendar year; plus (b) the number of shares that were available for grants, but not granted, under the Plan in any previous year; but in no event will the number of shares available for grants in any calendar year exceed 1.5 percent of the number of common shares of the Corporation outstanding as of the last day of the preceding calendar year.
-The 2009 Long-term Equity Incentive Plan will expire in 2019.
+The aggregate number of shares that are available for grants under that Plan in any calendar year is equal to the sum of: (a) I percent of the number of common shares of the Corporation outstanding as of the lest sad yof the preceding calendar year; plus (b) the number of shares that were available for grants, but not granted, under the Plan in any previous year, but in no event will the number of shares available for grants in any calendar year exceeded.
+Is percent of the number of shares that sad any of the preceding calendar year.
+The 2009 Long-term Equity Incentive Plan will expire in 2019 annual meeting.